gabrielstramontin/mslearn-security-fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. In the Number of methods required to rest, select **1**.
 Note the information box on the screen.

-1. Notice the different methods available to users.  **Email** and **Mobile phone (SMS only)** should already be checked; if not, select them.
+1. Notice the different methods available to users.  **Email** and **Mobile phone** should already be checked; if not, select them.

 1. From the left navigation panel of Password reset, select **Registration**.

 1. Ensure the setting to Require users to register when signing in is set to **Yes**.
-Leave the Number of days before users are asked to reconfirm their authentication information, to the default of 180.
+Leave the Number of days before users are asked to reconfirm their authentication information, to the default of **180**.
 Take note of the information box on the page.

 1. From the left navigation panel of Password reset, select **Notifications**.

 1. Ensure the setting to Notify users on password resets is set to **Yes**.
-Leave the setting for Notify all admins when other admins reset their password to No.
+Leave the setting for Notify all admins when other admins reset their password to **No**.

 1. Note how the Password reset navigation pane also includes options to view audit logs and Usage & insights.